 Children’s storybooks are more than just tales to be reread over and over.
 Storybooks are powerful tools that teach children important values, virtues, and vices.
 They help kids develop their imaginations and creativity which fosters innovation.
 Storybooks also help kids develop language skills, problem-solving skills, concepts, morals, and life-long lessons.
 They also nurture empathy, compassion, and sympathy, and spark kindness toward the people around them.
-You can never have enough storybooks, but kids get stimulated with a variety of different topics and characters.
+We can never have enough storybooks.
+But on that note, kids get stimulated with a variety of different topics and characters so we need a diverse selection of storybooks in our homes.
 Candlewick Press has some new releases that are perfect for your family library.

 Alphabet Street is a colorful board book that will help children learn their ABC’s.
 The book folds out to one very long (8 ft) busy street filled with all kinds of shops and services on one side with play scenes on the reverse side.
 Each scene features a variety of cute animals going about their busy days.